Storage Solutions That Transformed Our Garage Makeover

 We used two of these heavy duty storage benches with hinged lids on top of wire bins as a catchall for balls, sports gear, sidewalk chalk, helmets, and any other small outdoor toys.

-I love that the girls can use it to remove muddy shoes or put on roller skates.
+It’s the perfect place for our girls to sit and remove muddy shoes or put on roller skates.

 Skateboard Storage Rack